DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

-Abstract: This article explores the political origins of size-contingent Employment Protection Legislation (EPL), which typically imposes stricter requirements on larger firms.
+Abstract: This article explores the political origins of size-contingent labor regulation, which imposes stricter requirements on larger firms.
 The theory is based on the political conflict between workers and entrepreneurs that is shaped by endogenous occupational decisions.
-The equilibrium policy protects workers in larger but not in smaller firms.
-This is true regardless of the weights the government puts on the welfare of workers and entrepreneurs.
-Firms strategically adjust their labor demand in response to the size-contingent EPL policy, resulting in welfare distortions.
-These welfare distortions can be eliminated by balancing the bargaining power of workers and entrepreneurs.
+The equilibrium policy protects only workers in larger firms, regardless of the government's political orientation.
+Firms strategically adjust their labor demand in response to the size-contingent policy, causing welfare distortions.
+These distortions can be eliminated by balancing the bargaining power of workers and entrepreneurs.
+A dynamic extension to the model rationalizes the long-term stability of size-contingent labor regulation within countries.